Long-Term Open-Pit Mine Planning with Large Neighbourhood Search: Results

-In contrast to T1 and OT, use of the RINS solving strategy was not helpful for the Pilbara model (contrast entries 1 and 3 in Table \ref{tab:PilbaraLNS}).
-The cost of two solves for each LNS MIP under the RINS strategy (an LP relaxation, and then a further restricted MIP) was higher than a single solve of the original LNS MIP.
-Moreover, we need to fix the additional flow variables to keep each LNS MIP at a manageable size (contrast entries 1 and 2 in Table \ref{tab:PilbaraLNS}).
-For T1 and OT, there was no substantial difference in the quality of solutions obtained with the two variable fixing strategies.
-Entries 1 and 4 in Table \ref{tab:PilbaraLNS} highlight the impact of increasing the unfix window from 2 to 4.
+Modifying the baseline to use an alternate \textit{focal block selection method}, in place of objective-based, does not change the average quality of the solutions found (Table \ref{tab:PilbaraLNS}, entries 11-13).
+Use of the \textit{RINS strategy} was not helpful for the Pilbara.
+The cost of two solves for each subproblem under RINS (an LP relaxation, and then a restricted MIP) was higher than a single solve of the original subproblem.
+Using RINS increases the average gap of the solutions found to 4.8\%, over the baseline of 4.5\% (Table \ref{tab:PilbaraLNS}, entry 3).
+Increasing the \textit{unfix window} from 2 to 4, leaving more variables unfixed in each subproblem, also increases the average gap of solutions to 4.9\% (Table \ref{tab:PilbaraLNS}, entry 4).
+For Oyu Tolgoi, there were no substantial differences in the quality of the solutions obtained with the two \textit{variable fixing strategies} (S/D and S/D + F).
+For the Pilbara, we need to fix the additional flow variables to maintain manageable subproblem sizes.
+Modifying the baseline setting to fix only the block start and depletion variables (S/D) increases the average optimality gap of solutions to 8.2\% (Table \ref{tab:PilbaraLNS}, entry 2).
+In this case, we have not improved upon the initial solution.